Champions for Charity FAQ

 Q. When do these bottles become available?

-A. The 2018 beneficiaries showcase charities that have strong ties to the Breeders’ Cup History as well as to the local community in Louisville.
-Old Friends Farm is home to many retired Breeders’ Cup Champions while the Kentucky Derby Museum serves as a key education resource in Louisville advocating for the importance of Thoroughbred racing in Kentucky.
-Breeders’ Cup felt both programs deserved our recognition in light of the outstanding work they’ve been doing for the industry.
+A. The 2019 beneficiaries showcase charities that have strong ties to the Breeders’ Cup History as well as the featured Champion.
+Old Friends Farm is home to many retired Breeders’ Cup Champions while the Permanently Disabled Jockeys Fund serves as a key source of funding for injured riders.
+Breeders’ Cup and Mike Smith felt both programs deserved our recognition in light of the outstanding work they’ve been doing for the industry.

 Q. Who can I contact for more information?